charliegdev/reading-list/render-props.md

 That looks nice.
 Now, how do we modify this component, so we:

 1. Reuse the mouse tracking logic, but
-1. Customize how that information is displayed on screen
+1. Customize how that information is displayed on the screen

 Right now, anywhere we use `<MouseTracker />` would only satisfy #1, not #2.
 They'll all track the mouse cursor location (_which is good_), but they all display "Move the mouse and see its coordinate" (_which is bad_).

-Before we go any further, let's think of a scenario that makes this reusability _actually_ useful; we will use a naive approach to solve it first, then see why it's naive.
-This is important, because often we rush into a technique or pattern too fast fearing being left behind, without being very clear what problem it tries to solve, and what trade-off we have to make.
+Before we present the render props, let's attempt to solve this problem using a naive approach to see its flaws.
+It is vital to go through those steps before rushing into a new technique or pattern, because on top of how to use it, we also need to be very clear about when to use it, and what the trade-offs are.

+Learning a new technique is useless or sometimes even harmful if we don't know when to use it.

 ## Scenario: Cat and Mouse

-Imagine this scenario: we want to make a component called `<Cat />`; it accepts a coordiate object and display a cat icon at that coordinate.
+Imagine this scenario: we want to make a component called `<Cat />`; it accepts a coordinate object and displays a cat icon at that coordinate.
 The purpose is to display this cat right at the user's cursor.

-So `<Cat />` looks like this:
+So `<Cat />` might looks like this:

 ```javascript
 import React from 'react';